House Oversight Panel Launches Inquiry Into White House Security Clearances

 Cummings also asked for more information about the NRA's subcommittee on international affairs, a largely opaque group that Bolton was appointed to head in 2011.
 The committee told the NRA that it expected a response by Feb.
 6.

-The NRA did not respond to a request for comment.
+The NRA has not responded to a request for comment.